FDA updates compliance guidelines on medical device website: Mandatory disclosure of clinical data and AI training sets

 Observably, this guidance is not a standalone regulatory shift but a formalization of an emerging FDA expectation — transparency as infrastructure for digital health trust.
 It signals that website content is now treated as part of the device’s technical documentation ecosystem, rather than mere marketing material.
 Analysis shows the emphasis lies less on punitive enforcement and more on enabling downstream stakeholders (distributors, clinicians, payers) to assess evidence maturity at first touch.
 From industry perspective, it reflects a broader trend: regulatory agencies increasingly treating publicly accessible digital assets as extension points of compliance, especially where AI and real-world data are involved.
 The requirement is currently operational — not hypothetical — and its enforcement threshold appears tied to verifiability, not volume.

-Information source note:
+Information source notes:

 Related Articles